Protocol Submission Guidelines

 10. Contingency Response

-Before a proposal can receive full approval status, responses to any contingencies voiced by the IACUC must be submitted by the Principal Investigator within 60 days of the contingency letter, or the proposal will be administratively inactivated.
+Before a proposal can receive full approval status, responses to any contingencies voiced by the IACUC must be submitted by the Principal Investigator within 60 days of notification or the proposal will be administratively inactivated.

 11. Reporting Responsibilities

-The Principal Investigator is required to report any adverse developments to the Division of Comparative Medicine veterinary staff and must request permission from the IACUC to modify any aspect of the approved IACUC proposal by submission of an amended application specifying the changes intended.
+The Principal Investigator is required to report any adverse developments as soon as possible (see IACUC Policy Animal Welfare, Noncompliance and Adverse Event Concerns) and must request permission from the IACUC to modify any aspect of the approved IACUC proposal by submission of an amendment specifying the changes intended.
+PIs should contact DCM veterinarians for any immediate animal welfare concerns.
 In addition, a Principal Investigator who wishes to make significant changes to an approved animal project should also contact their funding agency to ensure that additional approval is not needed before beginning any new work. (questions should be directed to the Grants Management Office).

 12. Protocol Status